chanar/Platforms-with-App-Marketplaces/README.md

-This is a list of software and platforms that have third party extension marketplaces.
+This is a list of software and platforms that have a marketplace for third party extensions & integrations.
 Use these platforms to discover and sell your next SaaS product, just like [Preetam Nath](https://www.preetamnath.com/blog/shopify-micro-saas) and [Tyler Tringas](https://tylertringas.com/micro-saas-ebook/) did.

 Many of these platforms also have thriving markets for freelance developers and consultants that can help companies implement their own extensions for the platform.
 Use this list to find a software platform to specialise in for your freelance business.